SamanthaBooth81/clay_and_fire/README.md

 13. Back onto GitPod, the cloudinary libraries installed now need to be added to the list of installed apps within the settings.py file - 'cloudinary_storage' and 'cloudinary'

-14. Next we need to tell Django to use Cloudinary to store our media and static files.
+14. Next we need to tell Django to use Amazon Web Services to store our media and static files.
 Toward the end of our settings.py  file we can add:

 - STATIC_URL = '/static/'
 - STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'